samstav/simpl/README.md

 HTML output is also supported if the server is started with a `--with-ui` parameter.

 XML is not yet supported.

+### Errors

+Errors will be returned in the format requested (YAML or JSON, with JSON being the default).

+The body will contain an object (shown here as yaml):

+  error:             # this is the wrapper for the returned error object
+      code:          # the HTTP error code (ex.
+404)
+      message:       # the HTTP error code message (ex.
+Not Found)
+      description:   # the plain english, user-friendly description.
+Use this to to surface a UI/CLI non-technical message
+      reason:        # (optional) may contain additional technical information to help a technically knowledgable user troubleshoot the problem

 ###Special cases and considerations